cybercongress/cyb-archeology/docs/cyb.md

 ## Introduction

-Current state of web3 experience is non satisfactory.
+Current state of new web experience is non satisfactory.
-We still [didn't meet](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) any piece of software that is able to deliver deep and emotional web3 experience.
-So we decide to bring to the table one contender that strictly follows web3 principles defined by ourselves ;-)
+We still [didn't meet](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) any piece of software that is able to deliver deep and emotional new web experience.
+So we decide to bring to the table one contender that strictly follows new principles defined by ourselves ;-)
-In a rush for this passion we define the following web3 apps which we believe together implement the full web3 vision in the context of a browsing for web3 agents and app developers:
+In a rush for this passion we define the following apps which we believe together implement the full new web vision in the context of a browsing for agents and app developers:

 ## CLI